 More on hiking and trekking in Vietnam

-Bird’s-eye view of Truc Lam Yen Tu Buddhist Zen Monastery
+View from Truc Lam Yen Tu Buddhist Zen Monastery

-Being a religious ground, you can treat your journey to the top as sort of a pilgrimage.
-The trail to the summit is around 6km long, well-paved with stone steps, surrounded by bamboo trees and pine trees.
+Being a religious ground, you can treat your journey to the top as a pilgrimage.
+The trail to the summit is around 6km long, well-paved with stone steps, and surrounded by bamboo trees and pine trees.
 An element of mysticism and inner peace is evoked through the peaceful greenery.

-The journey starts at Giai Oan Stream (Exoneration Stream), a place built to appeal the spirits of Tran Nhan Tong grieving concubines when he chose to become a monk.
+The journey starts at Giai Oan Stream (Exoneration Stream), a place built to appeal to the spirits of Tran Nhan Tong grieving concubines when he became a monk.
 There is a bridge to cross this stream.
-Next up is the Hue Quang Tower Garden where part of Tran Nhan Tong relic is kept.
-Walk some more and you can spot Hoa Yen Pagoda, which is the largest temple in the whole Complex of Yen Tu Monuments and Landscape.
-Finally at the summit of the Yen Tu is the Dong Pagoda (Bronze Pagoda).
+Next is the Hue Quang Tower Garden, where part of the Tran Nhan Tong relic is kept.
+Walk some more, and you can spot Hoa Yen Pagoda, the largest temple in the whole Complex of Yen Tu Monuments and Landscape.
+Finally, at the summit of the Yen Tu is the Dong Pagoda (Bronze Pagoda).
 And that is just a fraction of what is available in Yen Tu.

 Read more about this on the UNESCO site.

 Another one of many Vietnam mountains to notice is Ba Den Mountain.
 At 986m, Ba Den Mountain is the highest mountain in South Vietnam.